-View of 1899 one-story Lewis F. Baldwin addition and bathroom and enclosed porch added by a later owner, facing Prospect Street.
+View of 1899 one-story Louis (Lewis) F. Baldwin addition and bathroom and enclosed porch added by a later owner, facing Prospect Street.

-The separately-owned property at 194 Prospect Street was redeveloped in 2009 into three condominium units.
-The main part of the original house was restored as Unit 1, while the ell was replaced with a new structure as Unit 2.
-A 1920s concrete block service garage in the rear was replaced by Unit 3.
-All three units are connected and share garage parking that takes advantage of the slightly sloping site.
+The separately owned property at 194 Prospect Street was redeveloped in 2009 into three condominium units.
+The main part of the original house was restored as Units 1 & 2.
+A 1920s concrete block service garage in the rear was replaced by a third unit as 194R Prospect Street.

-194 Prospect Street Google Streetview
+194 Prospect Street

+Google Streetview